Celestia-End/capstone-1/README.md

     - Type X) to exit the program
 ---

-This code is brought to you by yours truly, Jetbrains™
+This code is brought to you by Jetbrains™ & Red Bull™.
+They give you +1,000,000 aura.